 It was built by a French named Eugene Henri Gavand who had hard time to go up through Galata ramp to Pera.
 It is the oldest metro system after London and New York.
 It takes its passengers from Karaköy shore and goes up to İstiklal Street.

 Tunnel Square is also the last station of nostalgic tram that leaves from Taksim Square.

 You can reach Galata Tower by following Galip Dede Street that goes down from Tunnel.
 Whirling Derwishes Hall is located on this street.

 Tunnel Square has a funicular to get down Galata Bridge (Karakoy Neighborhood)

 Old Buildings at Tunnel Square from Ottoman Empire time

 How To Get from Sultanahmet to Istiklal Street?

 First of all you need to find the tram stop in Sultanahmet.
 Then you can use either use Cable Car connection up to Tunnel Square OR Tram & Funicular connection up to Taksim Square.

-Or check out this article: How To Get From Sultanahmet To Taksim
+You may also check this article How To Get From Sultanahmet To Taksim

-Istanbul Beyoglu Istiklal Street Things To Do, Recommended Restaurants, Hotels, Shops Blog Advice
+Istanbul Beyoglu Istiklal Street Things To Do Blog Article By Serhat